DETAILED ACTION

 SVETAL teaches the following limitation(s) not taught by the combination of BALDWIN and TIKKANEN:

-The method of claim 2, wherein executing, using the code snippet, the API function to transmit a notification to an external server comprises a network request and wherein the network request comprises the second unique identifier of the spoofed version of the browser extension ([0022] "… transmit the identifier to a store database server, via a network, in a request for the store database server to correlate the identifier to a price at which the first object is to be sold and to respond to the scanning device with the price;).
+wherein executing, using the particular code, the API function to transmit the notification to the external server comprises a network request and wherein the network request comprises the second unique identifier of the spoofed version of the browser extension ([0022] "… transmit the identifier to a store database server, via a network, in a request for the store database server to correlate the identifier to a price at which the first object is to be sold and to respond to the scanning device with the price;).

 Utilizing a network request to transmit data over a network is a known technique in the art, as demonstrated by SVETAL.
 It would have been obvious to a PHOSITA before the effective filing date of the claimed invention to modify the spoofed extension detection of BALDWIN and TIKKANEN with the network request of SVETAL with the motivation to engage in the proper first step in sending data via HTML.
 It is obvious to use a network request when operating within an HTML framework, as this allows data such as the identifiers to be transmitted to the destination.